xingyaoww/code4struct/README.md

 ## Visualize Evaluation Result

-You can also visualize evaluation result using `localhost:8000` after running the following:
+You can also visualize evaluation result using `localhost:8000` by running the following:
 ```bash
 streamlit run --server.port 8000 src/scripts/evaluation/streamlit-viz.py
 ```